Rusty-Stuff/blog/_posts/2024-04-28-new-form-captcha-features.md

 ## Protect your forms with a captcha

-There's been a lot of interest for captcha support on Formoxy.
+There's been a lot of interest for captcha support on Formshive.
 So far we didn't consider adding this, because there's no good solutions on the market apart from Google reCaptcha and hCaptcha - both of which are usability and privacy nightmares.

 A few days ago I came across Altcha, a open source captcha solution that relies on proof of work.
 This means, there's no need to track users, or force them to solve annoying puzzles - instead, we have their computer solve a simple math problem.
 Like other solutions, this is not bullet proof, but it's effective and cheaper than a spam check.